 Whatever we categorise as ‘function’ by default/the very nature of categorizing it as such, is that we don’t consider its expenditure to be completely at our discretion.
 We feel a duty or responsibility to use it to fuel the machine that maintains our loved ones/ourself.
 By way of ‘intentions’, it’s a bit of a muddy mix of variables and therefore, is less of our own personal ‘choice’.

-Your excess however, again, simply by categorizing it as such, you’ve determined it can be spent however you want without serious cost to your life/existence.
-It can be spent however you want, completely your choice.
-For this reason, HOW it’s spent can be a superior indicator of your intentions, life choices and priorities.
-Completely your choice, completely your accountability.
+Our excess however, again simply by categorizing it as such, has been determined to be spent however we want without serious cost to our life/existence.
+Whatever we want to spend it on, completely our choice.
+For this reason, how it’s spent can be a superior indicator of our intentions, life choices and priorities.
+‘Completely our choice’ also means ‘completely our accountability’.